xSorArc/liftoff-assignments/P2-Project_Outline/README.md

 Spring Boot

 ### What I'll Have to Learn
-Work as a team to create an MVP we can all agree on
-Be able to track time of day for events
-Be able to let the user add images
+Work as a team to create an MVP we can all agree on.
+Be able to track time of day for events.
+Be able to let the user add images.
 Milestone tracking
 ### Project Tracker
 https://trello.com/b/bD2tG0hl/liftoff